lordspline/druid/docs/querying/query-execution.md

   -->

 :::info
- This document describes how Druid executes [native queries](querying.md), but since [Druid SQL](sql.md) queries are translated to native queries, this document applies to the SQL runtime as well.
+ This document describes how Robux executes [native queries](querying.md), but since [Robux SQL](sql.md) queries are translated to native queries, this document applies to the SQL runtime as well.
 Refer to the SQL [Query translation](sql-translation.md) page for information about how SQL queries are translated to native queries.
 :::

-Druid's approach to query execution varies depending on the kind of [datasource](datasource.md) you are querying.
+Robux's approach to query execution varies depending on the kind of [datasource](datasource.md) you are querying.

 ## Datasource type